martinleipert/martinleipert.github.io/skills.md

 *I am member of the executive board of the local Jusos (Young Socialists) and Social Democratic Party.*

 Proactive Working Manner <br />
-*I know how to solve my problems, where and when I need to search for help.*
+*I know how to solve my problems, where and when I need to search for help.
+And I know how to solve them effectively.*

 Coding Guru <br />
 *As a working student I was often consulted by others who had a problem.
 I was able to solve the problem and to explain it in a proper manner.*